 How is Eligibility Determined?

 To be eligible for federal student aid, borrowers must first complete the Free Application for Federal Student Aid (FAFSA).
-The schools listed on the application will receive the applicant’s financial information and then the financial aid staff will prepare an aid offer based upon the type of aid the applicant qualifies for at each individual school, and if a student qualifies, the aid offer will likely include a Direct Loan.
-Students must be enrolled at least half-time to borrow a Direct Loan.
+The schools listed on the application will receive the applicant’s financial information, and then the financial aid staff will prepare an aid offer based upon the type of aid the applicant qualifies for at each individual school.
+If a student qualifies, the aid offer will likely include a Direct Loan.
+Students must be enrolled at least half-time, in a degree-seeking program to borrow a Direct Loan.

-To accept and apply for a Direct Loan, applicants will be required to complete entrance counseling, and sign a Master Promissory Note (MPN).
-Financial aid staff will certify aid eligibility for the loan and the loan application will be processed.
+Before a Direct Loan can be disbursed, borrowers will be required to complete loan entrance counseling and sign a Master Promissory Note (MPN).
+Financial aid staff will certify aid eligibility for the loan, and the loan application will be processed.

 Types of Federal Direct Loans for Medical Students

-Direct Unsubsidized Loan - loan for graduate and professional students which accrues interest from the date the loan is disbursed until the loan is paid in full.
+Direct Unsubsidized Loan – a loan for graduate and professional students which accrues interest from the date the loan is disbursed until the date the loan is paid in full.

-Direct PLUS Loan – unsubsidized loan for graduate and professional students which accrues interest from the date the loan is disbursed until the loan is paid in full.
+Direct PLUS Loan – another type of unsubsidized loan for graduate and professional students which also accrues interest from the date the loan is disbursed until the loan is paid in full.
 To qualify for a Direct PLUS Loan, a credit check is required for the borrower.
+To apply for a Direct PLUS Loan, an application is required to be submitted at studentaid.gov.

 Interest Rates and Loan Fees

 In addition to interest charged on Direct Unsubsidized and Direct PLUS Loans, there are also loan fees.
-A loan fee is charged prior to loan disbursement; meaning the fee is deducted before the loan funds are disbursed to the school.
-Current loan fees can be viewed on the Federal Student Aid website, but it should be noted that the loan fee for a Direct Unsubsidized Loan is lower than the loan fee for a Direct PLUS Loan.
+A loan fee is charged prior to loan disbursement; this means that the fee is deducted before the loan funds are disbursed to the school.
+Current loan fees can be viewed on the Federal Student Aid website.
+Please note that the loan fee for a Direct Unsubsidized Loan is lower than the loan fee for a Direct PLUS Loan.

 How Much Can You Borrow?